jhbe/rpi-baremetal/zero/float-zero/README.md

 # Float

-The purpose of this exaple is to verify that floating point number can be calculated and printf'ed.
+The purpose of this example is to verify that floating point number can be calculated and printf'ed.

 # Setup